Choi Bo-min (entertainer): Early life and family

 Born on August 24, 2000, in Giheung-gu, Yongin, Gyeonggi Province, South Korea.
-He is the eldest of two siblings and his younger sister, Choi Seo-bin is a singer, dancer and K-pop idol who is a member of BPM Entertainment's 7-member K-pop girl group BADVILLAIN under the stage name Vin.
+He is the eldest of two siblings and his younger sister, Choi Seo-bin is a singer, dancer and K-pop idol who is a member of BPM Entertainment's 7-member K-pop girl group Badvillain under the stage name Vin.
 Bomin attended Hanlim Multi Art School.

 Career

 2017–present: Debut with Golden Child and solo activities

 Pre-debut, in May 2017, Bomin appeared in the MV for Lovelyz single Now, We.

 Bomin officially debuted with Golden Child on August 28, 2017, with their first EP Gol-cha!, with a total of six tracks including the title track "DamDaDi".
 Their debut showcase was held at the Blue Square iMarket Hall on the same day as the album's release.

 Bomin made his acting debut in the second season of A-Teen, playing the role of Ryu Joo-ha.
 In May, Bomin joined the cast for SBS's reality show Law of the Jungle in Chatham Islands.
 In June 2019, Bomin was named the official brand model for cosmetics company Lilybyred.

 Bomin hosted the music program Music Bank with actress Shin Ye-eun from July 2019 to July 2020.
 Bomin was cast in the romantic comedy drama Melting Me Softly.

 In September 2020, Bomin played the role of Seo Ji-ho in the JTBC fantasy drama 18 Again.
 In October 2020, Bomin starred in a CF, or commercial film, for the LG Wing.

 In February 2021, Bomin was named an official brand model for cosmetics label Etude.

 On July 8, 2021, Bomin has been cast in the upcoming drama Shadow Beauty.

 On September 29, 2022, his agency announced that he got injured in the face the day before with a wooden club, while he was practicing golf.

-On August 27, 2024, Woollim Entertainment announced that Bomin, along with members Tag and Ji-beom, did not renew their contracts and departed from the group.
+On August 27, 2024, Woollim Entertainment announced that Bomin, along with members Tag and Kim Ji-beom, did not renew their contracts and departed from the group.